Hsanokklis/DockerMiniProject/README.md

 **Goals:** Deploy [Firefly III](https://www.firefly-iii.org/) and an Nginx Proxy via Docker

 **Description:**
-For this project you will need to follow the Firely III documentation on how to install their container which can be found here.
+For this project you will need to follow the [Firely III](https://docs.firefly-iii.org/how-to/data-importer/installation/docker/) documentation on how to install their container.
 Once you have the yaml file for firefly, you will set up a nginx proxy in front of the firefly interface for forward it to port 80 when browsing on your localhost.

 **Pre-Requisites:**
 * Installed Docker